RajeevK17/AES-128-bit-Encryption/README.md

 Please ensure responsible usage of this code, with explicit consent when encrypting files owned by others.

 # Decryption
-Kindly check decrpyt.py to decrpyt the files and makes sure you generates key everytime you encrpyt the files otherwise ypu'll lose your data forever.
+Kindly check decrpyt.py to decrpyt the files and makes sure you generates key everytime you encrpyt the files otherwise you'll lose your data forever.